decentralized-identity/presentation-exchange/spec/spec.md

 The [[ref:Input Descriptor Object]] now must contain a `constraints` property, where it was optional before.
 Given other optional fields, omission of the `constraints` property could potentially lead to an [[ref:Input Descriptor Object]] that didn't express anything actionable anymore.

 #### More concise language for consumers and producers
-Language around consumers and producers of [[def:Presentation Definition]] and [[def:Presentation Submission]] objects has been made more concise, to prevent confusion
+Language around consumers and producers of [[def:Presentation Definition]] and [[def:Presentation Submission]] objects has been made more concise to prevent confusion.

 ### Embed Target Examples